List of JVM languages

 This list of JVM languages comprises notable computer programming languages that are used to produce computer software that runs on the Java virtual machine (JVM).
-Some of these languages are interpreted by a Java program, and some are compiled to Java bytecode and just-in-time (JIT) compiled during execution as regular Java programs to improve performance.
+A Java program interprets some of these languages, and others are compiled to JVM bytecode and just-in-time (JIT) compiled during execution, as with regular Java programs, to improve performance.

-The JVM was initially designed to support only the language Java.
+The JVM was initially designed to support only the Java language.
 However, over time, additional languages were adapted or designed to run on the Java platform.

 JVM languages

 High-profile languages

-As of 2025, according to the TIOBE index of the top 100 programming languages, and PyPL, the top JVM languages are:
+As of February 2026, according to the TIOBE index of the top 100 programming languages, and PyPL, the top JVM languages are: